Agricultural produce market committee: History

-The concept of a agriculture produce market regulation programme in India dates back to the British Raj: raw cotton was the first farm produce to attract the attention of the Government due to the anxiety of British rulers to make available the supplies of pure cotton at reasonable prices to the textile mills of Manchester (UK).
+The concept of an agriculture produce market regulation programme in India dates back to the British Raj: raw cotton was the first farm produce to attract the attention of the Government due to the anxiety of British rulers to make available the supplies of pure cotton at reasonable prices to the textile mills of Manchester (UK).
 Consequently, India's first regulated market (Karanja) was established in 1886 and Risod in 1899 under the Hyderabad Residency Order, with the first legislation being the Berar Cotton and Grain Market Act of 1887, which empowered British residents to declare any place in the assigned district a market for sale and purchase of agricultural produce and constitute a committee to supervise the regulated markets.
 This Act became the model for enactment in other parts of the country.

 An important landmark in the agricultural marketing scene in the country has been the recommendation of the 1928 Royal Commission on Agriculture for regulation of marketing practices and establishment of regulated markets.
 One of the measures taken to improve the situation was to regulate the trade practices and to establish market yards in the countryside.
 In pursuance, Government of India prepared a Model Bill in 1938 and circulated it to all states; however, not much headway was made until India's independence.

 During the 1960s and 1970s, most of the states enacted and enforced Agricultural Produce Markets Regulation (APMR) Acts.
 All primary wholesale assembling markets were brought under the ambit of these Acts.
 Well laid out market yards and sub-yards were constructed and, for each market area, an Agricultural Produce Market Committee (APMC) was constituted to frame the rules and enforce them.
 Thus, the organized agricultural marketing came into existence through regulated markets.

 In 2015, the year's Union Budget proposed to create a United National Agriculture Market with the help of state governments and NITI Ayog.